 - Provides a measure of risk as a management tool.
-The gap between the maturity of the technology and the project requirements represents the risks or unknowns about the technology. - Assist in making decisions concerning technology funding. - Assist in making decisions concerning transition of technology. - Assist in selecting the best technology alternative.
+The gap between the maturity of the technology and the project requirements represents the risks or unknowns about the technology. - Assist in making decisions concerning technology funding. - Assist in making decisions concerning transition of technology.

-4.1 Supporting Documentation for the Technology Readiness Levels Assessments
+4.1 Supporting Documentation for the Technology Readiness Levels Assessments.